-Project operators monitor TDG and water temps in the forebays at each project.
-In recent years the action agencies began monitoring temps at fish ladders and

-- developed criteria for ladder temperatures.
+- Measure: Project operators should continue to monitor TDG and water temperatures, develop and implement fish passage strategies, and complete water temperature modeling in the mainstem - Update: - Project operators monitor TDG and water temps in the forebays at each project.
+In recent years the action agencies began monitoring temps at fish ladders and developed criteria for ladder temperatures.
 A court-ordered spill operation will occur in 2018 as a strategy to improve fish passage.
-This could impact TDG levels. - Implement fish passage strategies.
-See above during warm water years and months fish ladder temperatures are monitored and managed to maintain safe passage for adult migration. - o There has been no action on the water temperature modeling in the mainstem. - Measure: The Corps should continue to develop and use the SYSTDG model for estimating TDG production and develop and use CE-QUAL-W2 for estimating effects of cold-water releases from Dworshak - Update: The Corps has plans to use both SYSTDG and CE-QUAL-W2 in their analysis for the new Environmental Impact Statement and biological opinion. - Measure: To address toxic contaminants, the Council will support and coordinate periodic science/policy workshops on state of the science and will assist regional parties in advancing public education and information - Update: The Council is participating with basin partners in an effort to develop maps of toxic contaminants across the Basin.
-A pilot effort with Polycyclic Aromatic Hydrocarbons (PAHs) is occurring; data from multiple agencies has been merged, and the partners are looking for support from the Council to create a publically accessible map. - Measure: The federal action agencies should partner with and support ongoing efforts by other agencies to monitor, assess and map high priority toxic hot spots and assess the effects of toxic contaminants on native fish - Update: See previous measure on PAH mapping exercise - Measure: The federal action agencies should partner with and support other agencies to conduct targeted monitoring of vulnerable native fish and wildlife for specific, highpriority toxic contaminants and the effects on reproductive success Update: NOAA Fisheries, in cooperation with USGS, USFWS, EPA and BPA, conducts research and monitoring on the effects of toxic contaminants on salmon, however there are still many data gaps and uncertainties. - Measure: At each federal hydropower project, operators should monitor and report spills and develop and implement best practices for reducing spills and leakages of oils and lubricating fluids - Update: The operators have plans in place for this.
-Information is reported through the Technical Management Team and associated sub-teams.
+This could impact TDG levels.

+- Implement fish passage strategies.
+See above during warm water years and months fish ladder temperatures are monitored and managed to maintain safe passage for adult migration. - There has been no action on the water temperature modeling in the mainstem. - Measure: The Corps should continue to develop and use the SYSTDG model for estimating TDG production and develop and use CE-QUAL-W2 for estimating effects of cold-water releases from Dworshak Update: The Corps has plans to use both SYSTDG and CE-QUAL-W2 in their analysis toxic contaminants across the Basin.
+A pilot effort with Polycyclic Aromatic Hydrocarbons (PAHs) is occurring; data from multiple agencies has been merged, and the partners are looking for support from the Council to create a publically accessible map.

+Update: The Corps has plans to use both SYSTDG and CE-QUAL-W2 in their analysis for the new Environmental Impact Statement and biological opinion.